johnd/lifegoals/_posts/2021-10-24-hardware-malfunction.md

-This is a brand new quad that's never seen the air, and also my first real attempt to fly an FPV quad, so I'm not super comfortable with fiddling with it and replacing parts, so back to the retail it's going to have to go.
+This is a brand new quad that's never seen the air, and also my first real attempt to fly an FPV quad, so I'm not super comfortable with fiddling with it and replacing parts, so back to the retailer it's going to have to go.

 Very frustrating, since I was intending to start flying a battery pack every lunch time from tomorrow.
 I figured with that plus some time at the weekend I